-This page is aimed at beginners who have been learning individual characters and feel ready to move onto sentences.
+This page is aimed at Chinese beginners who have been learning individual characters and feel ready to move on to sentences.
+Learning to read Chinese can be daunting to begin with but consistency will lead you to success.
+Come back and practice reading as often as you can.

 Don’t forget, you can mouse-over the Chinese to see the pinyin and translation.